-When choosing the perfect voice recorder, there are a few items of importance to look for:
+When choosing a professional voice recorder, there are a few items of importance on what to look for in a voice recorder.

 Most voice recorders are not large, nor are they heavy.
-Because many people carry multiple digital devices, such as a smartphone and a tablet, having a small voice recorder that can fit easily in a pocket or a handbag is necessary.
+Having a small voice recorder that can fit easily in a pocket or a handbag is necessary.

-However, there are some voice recorders that are slightly bigger but offer better recording capabilities or more accessories that can drastically alter the effectiveness of the device.
+However, there are some voice recorders that are slightly bigger but offer better recording capabilities.
+The bigger ones can also offer more accessories that can drastically alter the effectiveness of the device.
 The overall size and weight should be measured and compared to the needed abilities and typically should not be the deciding factor when making a purchase.

-Since most people rely on voice recorders to capture a conversation, conference or lecture that will be transcribed or listened to later, having the highest level of memory is a necessity.
-Some voice recorders store the audio files internally, while others rely on a removable drive that can be uploaded to a computer or other device.
+Most people rely on voice recorders to capture a conversation, conference or lecture that will be transcribed or listened to later.
+Having the highest level of memory is a necessity.
+Some portable audio recorders store the audio files internally.
+While others rely on a removable microSD Card, such as the Olympus DS-9500, that can be uploaded to a computer or other device.

 In addition, recorders that offer higher levels of file compression will be able to store more or longer files.
 It is important to determine which option is best suited for an individual’s particular needs.

-Some voice recorders function much like mini recording studios, offering high fidelity sound bites with built-in editing functions.
-However, for most people who are recording lecture notes, dictations or other transcription practices, this level of sound quality is unnecessary.
+Some voice recorders function much like mini recording studios.
+Like the Philips DPM8000, offering high fidelity sound bites with built-in editing functions.
+However, for most people who are recording lecture notes, this level of sound quality is unnecessary.
 For these purposes, many of the most basic voice recorders are more than adequate.

 In fact, these basic voice recorders can have improved audio sound by using a microphone attachment.
 While the built-in microphones may provide decent audio, using a peripheral microphone attachment can drastically improve the overall sound quality.

-Anyone looking to record dictation or notes for later use needs to know that the voice recorder will be compatible with storage devices, such as computers and their operating systems.
+Anyone looking to record dictation or notes need to make sure that the voice recorder will be compatible with storage devices, such as computers and their operating systems.
 Many people assume that just because a device uses digital files that it will automatically transfer, but this is often false.
-Many voice recorders are both Mac- and Windows-friendly, but all devices should be carefully examined for their compatibility before being purchased.
+Many portable audio recorders are compatible with any computer.
+But, all devices should be carefully examined for their compatibility before being purchased.